RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 weight: 20
 ---

-A logger is configured through two mechanisms: a log configuration file, and a global log level.
+A logger is configured through two mechanisms: a log configuration file and a global log level.

-The log configuration file provides the user with the ability to manage appenders and configure the settings for individual loggers.
-The global log level is a shortcut that allows the user to set the log level for an entire resource with a single call or command-line switch.
-When a configuraton file and log level are used together, the appenders and named loggers are configured as described in the log file, while the resource's main logger's log level is set to the given log level.
+The log configuration file enables users to manage appenders and configure the settings for individual loggers.
+The global log level is a shortcut that allows users to set the log level for an entire resource with a single call or command-line switch.
+When a configuraton file and log level are used together, the configuration file describes the settings for appenders and named loggers, while the log level is applied to the resource's main logger.

 A log configuration file can be:

 - Passed as a command-line argument when the Domain Manager is started.
 ```bash
 nodeBooter -D -logcfgfile logconfiguration.cfg
 ```
 {{% notice note %}}
-When passed through the Domain Manager, every component that does not have a logging configuration set will use the given logging configuration.
+When passed through the Domain Manager, every component that does not have a logging configuration set will use the domain's logging configuration.
 {{% /notice %}}

 - Passed as an initialization property when an application is created.
 ```bash
 >>> app = dom.createApplication("/waveforms/example/example.sad.xml", initConfiguration={'LOGGING_CONFIG_URI':'file:///home/user/logconfiguration.cfg'})
 ```